-Ho central mosque temporarily closed over 'anticipated clash' among Muslim folks
+Ho Central Mosque temporarily closed over 'anticipated clash' among Muslim folks

 Despite the use of the “Islam tradition” to approve Alfa Anas, the Hamzah families disapproved and also installed their son, Muniru Hamzah, giving the Ho Zongo two leaders.

-The landlords, the Asogli state led by Togbe Afede has already met the two parties involved and cautioned them to make sure peace prevail but not chaos on the land.
+The landlords, the Asogli state led by Togbe Afede has already met the two parties involved and cautioned them to make sure peace prevails.

 Where are they praying on Fridays?

-GhanaWeb understands that there was a disorder that resulted in a verbal attack in the mosque over who leads prayers on Friday, 12 February 2021.
+This reporter understands that there was a disorder which resulted in verbal attacks at the mosque over who leads prayers on Friday, 12 February 2021.

 The Police Commander said, in other to ensure peace, the MUSEC asked the folks to submit their prayers outside the mosque whilst the issue is put before the necessary stakeholders for consultations and resolution.